Xafiq/pythonistic-games/README.md

 🚛 How to deliver this project:

     Make improvements or solve the issues present in the games.
-    Commit and push your changes to your repository.
+    Commit and push your changes to your repository..
-    Submit the repository link to your instructor or through the learning platform you're using.

 📝 Instructions: